-Some believe that Wernicke's is the initial, onset phase and Korsakoff syndrome is the chronic, long-term state.
+Some believe Wernicke's to be the initial, onset phase and Korsakoff syndrome to be the chronic, long-term state.
 Wernicke's encephalopathy often leads to Korsakoff syndrome even after treatment.

 Wernicke's encephalopathy (WE) is a type of brain injury that classically causes three main problems: